e-mehegan/EmilyMehegan_T2A2/README.md

 ### bcrypt

 Bcrypt is a cryptographic hashing algorithm used for hashing passwords and other personal/sensitive data.
 It is popular for storing passwords in databases securely as it uses multiple security features in order to prevent and avoid cyber attacks such as brute-force attacks.
+Bcrypt's key features were used in the building of this API application, especially the password hashing to ensure user data is protected from cyber attacks.
+Below is information on bcrypts key features, advantages, weaknesses and its process, which owuld be used for this application.

 <u>KEY FEATURES:</u>

 Bcrypts key features include its adaptive work factor, salting and modularity.
 It allows for an adjustable work factor which determines the number of iterations the algorithm will perform when hashing a password.
 When computational power increases, the cost factor can be increased which will slow the hashing process and make it more resource-intensive.
 This aids in combating brute-force attacks.
 Salting is adding random data into the password before hashing, preventing repeats of passwords from producing the same hash.
 This aids in combating rainbow table attacks.
 Bcrypt is modular and allows for parameters to be adjusted such as the cost factor and salt length.
 This ensure it can adapt to any secuirty requirement changes made in the future making it flexible.
-These key features make bcrypt a popular choice for defence against password attacks.
+These key features make bcrypt a popular choice for defence against password attacks and why it was choosen for this application.

 <u>ADVANTAGES:</u>